nrlnzjml/nrlnzjml/README.md

 ##### Adaptive Learning Analytics Framework for Discovering Students Competencies
 - 📜 Review on the Initiatives Taken by the Education Sectors to Nurture CT with Ubiquitous Learning Paradigm [Submitted]
-- 📜 Development of InCLOOM: A Competency Ontology Model [Submitted]
 - 💾 [Github]

 ---